| Module Title |

 Learning Outcomes

 1. Research and access literature databases 2.
-Structure and write an essay 3.
-Cite and reference a scientific essay appropriately 4.
-Present a seminar on a science related topic 5.
-Review a scientific topic and explain the content in a clear and concise manner
+Review and critique scientific literature and sources 3.
+Cite and reference scientific content appropriately 4.
+Present and discuss on a science related topic 5.
+Adapt and explain scientific content in a clear and concise manner to different audiences

 |